techpubswriter/docs/developer-guides/quick-start/README.md

     `curl https://install.meteor.com/ | sh`

-   (Under some circumstances, you may need to install a specific (older) release of Meteor instead of the latest, always check the `.meteor/release` file of the Github code repository to determine if you need to do this before you intall meteor)
+   (Under some circumstances, you may need to install a specific (older) release of Meteor instead of the latest, always check the `.meteor/release` file of the Github code repository to determine if you need to do this before you install meteor)

-    There is no need to install `node` or `npm`, as meteor already includes them.
+    You do not need to install `node` or `npm`, as meteor already includes them.
 Verify by:

     `meteor node -v`